dotnet/wpf/src/Microsoft.DotNet.Wpf/specs/tooltip.md

 [ET] discussed what that really means - whether to act on KeyDown or KeyUp, whether combinations should cause both the combination action and dismiss the tooltip (e.g. should Ctrl+C both copy text and dismiss the tooltip), etc.
 The interpretation given here is the consensus.

+[FD] doesn't say whether Ctrl closes any tooltip, or just the one whose parent has focus.
+The consensus in [ET] was that Ctrl closes the tooltip whose parent has focus, provided it was opened from the keyboard.

 [FD] and [MAS] allude to the delay before opening a tooltip, but don't specify how long that should be, or whether it should be different for keyboard vs. mouse.
 The consensus in [ET] was
 * the keyboard delay should be no less than the mouse delay